John Demjanjuk: Background

-Demjanjuk was born in Dubovi Makharyntsi, a farming village in the western part of Soviet Ukraine.
-He grew up during the Holodomor famine, and later worked as a tractor driver in a Soviet collective farm.
+Demjanjuk was born in Dubovi Makharyntsi (formerly Kiev Governorate, presently Koziatyn district, Vinnytsia Oblast), a farming village in the western part of Soviet Ukraine.
+His boyhood coincided with the Holodomor famine, and he later worked as a tractor driver in a Soviet collective farm.
 In 1940, he was drafted into the Red Army.
-After a battle in Eastern Crimea, he was taken prisoner by the Germans and was held in a camp for Soviet prisoners of war in Chełm.
+After a battle in eastern Crimea, he was taken prisoner by the Germans and was held in a camp for Soviet prisoners of war in Chełm.
 According to German records, Demjanjuk most likely arrived at Trawniki concentration camp to be trained as a camp guard for the Nazis on 13 June 1942.
-He was assigned to a manorial estate called Okzow on 22 September 1942, but returned to Trawniki on 14 October.
+He was assigned to a manorial estate called Okzów on 22 September 1942, but returned to Trawniki on 14 October.
 He was transferred to Majdanek concentration camp, where he was disciplined on 18 January 1943.
 He was sent back to Trawniki and on 26 March 1943 he was assigned to Sobibor concentration camp.
-On 1 October 1943 he was transferred to Flossenbürg, where he served until at least 10 December 1944.
+On 1 October 1943, he was transferred to Flossenbürg, where he served until at least 10 December 1944.

-Demjanjuk would later claim to have been drafted into the Russian Liberation Army in 1944.
-But an investigation conducted in the 1990s by the US Office of Special Investigations found this to be a cover story.
+Demjanjuk later claimed to have been drafted into the Russian Liberation Army in 1944; however, an investigation conducted in the 1990s by the US Office of Special Investigations (OSI) found this to be a cover story.
 OSI was unable to establish Demjanjuk's whereabouts from December 1944 to the end of the war.
 After the end of the war, Demjanjuk spent time in several displaced persons (DP) camps in Germany.
 Initially, Demjanjuk hoped to emigrate to Argentina or Canada; however, under the Displaced Persons Act of 1948, he applied to move to the United States.
-His application stated that he had worked as a driver in the town of Sobibór in eastern Poland.
-(The nearby Sobibor extermination camp was named after the village.)
-Demjanjuk later claimed this was a coincidence, and said that he picked the name "Sobibor" from an atlas owned by a fellow applicant because it had a large Soviet population.
-Historian Hans-Jürgen Bömelburg noted in regard to Demjanjuk that Nazi war criminals sometimes tried to evade prosecution after the war by presenting themselves as victims of Nazi persecution, rather than as the perpetrators.
+His application stated that he had worked as a driver in the town of Sobibór in eastern Poland; the nearby Sobibor extermination camp was named after the village.
+Demjanjuk later claimed this was a coincidence, and said that he picked the name Sobibor from an atlas owned by a fellow applicant because it had a large Soviet population.
+Historian Hans-Jürgen Bömelburg observed in regard to Demjanjuk that Nazi war criminals sometimes tried to evade prosecution after the war by presenting themselves as victims of Nazi persecution rather than as the perpetrators.